Obmondo/kubeaid/README.md

 - Major cluster upgrades, via a shadow Kubernetes setup utilizing the recovery and live-migration features
 - Supply chain attack protection and discovery - and security scans of all software used in cluster

+## The Problem KubeAid Solves

-An operations team, typicly has 2 hugely important tasks:
+An operations team, typically has 2 hugely important tasks:

 1. Developing a setup that enables as high availability for the companies applications as possible.
    This is a very difficult task, and it constantly evolves, as the software used in the setup, evolves.